-The official method for users to donate via the Twitch platform is bits and subscriptions.
-Here’s how to utilize both on your channel.
+The official methods for users to donate via the Twitch platform include Bits and Subscriptions.
+Here’s how to utilize them on your channel.

 Twitch bits and subscriptions can only be received by Twitch affiliates or partners.
 That means you’ll have to become one or the other in your quest for additional revenue.